real-logic/aeron/README.md

 Media Driver Packaging
 ----------------------

-The Media Driver is packaged by the default build into an application that can be found
+The Media Driver is packaged by the default build into an application that can be found here

     aeron-mediadriver/build/distributions/aeron-mediadriver-${VERSION}.zip